lvgl/lvgl/docs/details/main-components/font.rst

 - The offline converter generates kerning tables unless ``--no-kerning`` is specified.
 - FreeType integration does not currently support kerning.
-- The Tiny TTF font engine supports GPOS and Kern tables.
+- The Tiny TTF font engine supports GPOS (Glyph Positioning) and Kern tables.

 To configure kerning at runtime, use :cpp:func:`lv_font_set_kerning`.

 .. _add_font:

 Adding a New Font
 *****************